 As energy systems become more flexible and responsive, storage is likely to play a growing role in how homes interact with the wider grid.
 For developers, this raises important questions about how far to go beyond minimum compliance and how to design homes that remain effective as energy use patterns continue to evolve.

-How Will The Solar Mandate Affect Planning and Delivery of New Homes?
+How Will The On-Site Renewables Requirement Affect Planning and Delivery of New Homes?

-The introduction of solar as a standard requirement will have practical implications for how developments are designed and delivered.
+The introduction of on-site renewables (most often rooftop solar) as a standard requirement will have practical implications for how developments are designed and delivered.

 At a project level, integrating solar across entire sites requires earlier coordination between architects, engineers and delivery teams.
 Decisions around roof design, system specification and electrical layout all need to be aligned from the outset to avoid inefficiencies or redesign later in the process.